 Fat is a concentrated form of energy.
 Compared to protein and carbohydrate, fat contains approximately 2.25 times the amount of energy per gram.
-Most dietary fat is made up of triglycerides, which is a group of three fatty acids linked to a glycerol backbone.
+Most dietary fat is made up of triglycerides, a group of three fatty acids linked to a glycerol backbone.

-Minerals perform many different functions in the body such as in bone and cartilage formation, enzymatic reactions, maintaining fluid balance, transportation of oxygen in the blood, normal muscle and nerve function and the production of hormones.
-Even though some minerals function separately from others, a dog can’t be adequately nourished without providing all the minerals in their proper proportions.
+Minerals perform many different functions in the body such as bone and cartilage formation, enzymatic reactions, maintaining fluid balance, transportation of oxygen in the blood, normal muscle and nerve function and the production of hormones.
+Even though some minerals function separately from others, a dog can’t be adequately nourished without providing all the minerals needed in their proper proportions.

 - Calcium (Ca)

 - Chloride (Cl)

 - Potassium (K)

 - Copper (Cu)

 - Manganese (Mn)

 - Selenium (Se)

 Vitamins are complex and required in the smallest amounts.
 They’re either fat-soluble (vitamins A, D, E, K) or water-soluble (B-vitamins and Vitamin C).